 Augustinian Honors Program.
-First-year students interested in competing for the Augustinian Scholarship must apply under the EARLY ACTION plans.
+First-year students interested in competing for the Augustinian Scholarship must apply under an EARLY ACTION plan.
+See more information about this program by visiting our website.

-Regular Decision.
+Kegular Decision.
 Candidates who did not apply for EARLY ACTION have ample time to apply for admission under the PRIORITY DECISION plan.
 All academic merit scholarships, with the exception of the Augustinian Scholarship, are available to PRIORITY DECISION applicants meeting the qualifications.